kmahyyg/YNU2GCalendar/README.md

 Clone this repo to wherever you want first.
 Don't forget to modify apikey.py.example first.
-Register a Google Calendar API first.
-It's free to use.

 > **If you want to have a more detailed support, please don't modify ```sentryid``` in apikey.py.example**